 We try to respond to all legitimate requests within one month, although it may take us longer if your request is particularly complex, or if you have made a number of requests.
 In this case, we will notify you and keep you updated.

 We have appointed a Data Protection Officer to oversee compliance with this Privacy Notice.
-If you have any concerns of complaints about it, please contact the Data Protection Officer at Coventry University, Priory Street, Coventry CV1 5FB or email email@example.com.
+If you have any concerns or complaints about it, please contact the Data Protection Officer at Coventry University, Priory Street, Coventry CV1 5FB or email firstname.lastname@example.org.